 Throughout the school year, Rochelle Zell welcomes many visitors.
-Persons who do not attend or work at Rochelle Zell may not be in the building or on the school property without permission.
-Visits must be scheduled in advance.
-All visitors must provide proof of vaccination for COVID-19.
 All visitors must first report to the school office to register and obtain a pass before entering any part of the school building.
-Failure to comply may lead to an arrest for trespassing.

-To bring guests to Rochelle Zell, students must secure permission from the Director of Admissions at least one day in advance of the visit.
+To bring student guests to Rochelle Zell, students must secure permission from the Director of Admissions at least one day in advance of the visit.
 The student's guest must comply with all school rules and regulations and must supply the Front Office with an emergency number where a parent/guardian may be reached during the day.
 Each visitor will be issued a visitor's pass upon entering the school.
 The pass must be worn throughout the day so that it is visible to all school staff and faculty members.